Face Mask Pattern (FREE) – How to Make Diy Mouth Mask

 4. Insert flexible nose wire (Optional)

 The mask will fit your face more closely if you add a flexible nose piece and mold it over your nose.
-I suggest using a 7″ long crafting wire or couple of twist ties, but as those are not always available, we get creative.
+I suggest using a 7″ long craft wire, couple of twist ties, or pipe cleaners but as those are not always available, we got creative.

 We’ve compiled our ideas and feedback from our readers and got to work.
 We tested which are the most suitable materials and what is the best length for the nose piece.
 Here’s what we found – the most suitable materials for nose wire.